Financial-Times/origami/README.md

 ### Wrapper classes

-Wrapper classes apply styles automatically to naked `h1, h2, h3, p, a, strong, em, small, sup, sub, ul, ol, li` tags that are immediate descendents of the element to which the wrapper class is applied.
+Wrapper classes apply styles automatically to naked `h2, h3, p, a, strong, em, small, sup, sub, ul, ol, li` tags that are descendents of the element to which the wrapper class is applied.
 There is one wrapper class (and placeholder) for each category of typography:

+* `o-ft-typography-body-wrapper` General
 * `o-ft-typography-article-body-wrapper` Article
-* `o-ft-typography-body-wrapper` General

 ### Silent mode